Green Homes Grant extension to 2022 – how it works and how to apply

 - Biomass pellet boilers

-So long as at least one of these primary measure is in the package of works, households will also be able to install secondary measures.
+So long as you get at least one of these primary measures in your package of works, households will also be able to install secondary measures.

 The list of secondary measures include:

 - Secondary glazing (in addition to single glazing)

 - Hot-water tank thermostats